Quantum entanglement of dark matter: Entanglement of Bose-Einstein Condensate Dark Matter

-If $M_A$ is the mass of the region A, then $N_A$ is given by $M_A/m$.
-Therefore, \beq S_E \simeq \frac{1}{2}ln ( N_A)+1.41 = \frac{1}{2}ln (M_A/m)+1.41 \eeq For $m=10^{-22} eV$, $S_E\simeq \frac{1}{2}ln (M_A/M_\odot)+102.41$.
-For a typical galaxy $M\simeq 10^{11} M_\odot$, so $S_E=O(10^2)$.
-This is not a big number, but it should be noticed that this value is just for the entanglement for a specific bisection of a galaxy.
-A galaxy can have arbitrary many ways of bisection, thus the total entanglement of the galaxy can be huge.
-Furthermore, there can be entanglement between other modes we did not consider.
-Therefore, $S_E$ in Eq. (\ref{SE}) should be treated as a lower bound for the entanglement of a galaxy.
-In BEC DM theory arbitrary two regions of a galaxy are entangled, because all DM particles are described by a single macroscopic state.
+For $m=10^{-22} eV$ \cite{fuzzy} and $M_A \ll M$, \beq S_E(\lambda_k) \simeq \frac{1}{2}ln (M_A/M_\odot)+102.42 \eeq with the solar mass $M_\odot$.
+For a typical galaxy, the halo mass is $M\simeq 10^{11} M_\odot$, so we expect $S_E=O(10^2)$.
+This is not a big number, but this value is just for the entanglement for a specific bisection of a galaxy.
+Furthermore, entanglement may exist between other modes we did not consider.
+Therefore, $S_E$ in Eq. (\ref{SEMA}) should be treated as a lower bound for the entanglement of a galaxy.

-To see how entanglement scales we consider a bipartite system which consists of a spherical subregion (A) within the radial distance $r$ from the center of galaxy and outer region (B).
-The total DM mass within $r$ is given by \beq M_A(r)= 4\pi M\int_0^r dr' r'^2 |\psi_0(r')|^2. \eeq Using $M_A(r)$ the entanglement between A and B can be obtained by Eq. (\ref{SE}).
+To see how the entanglement scales, we consider a bipartite system that consists of a spherical subregion (A) within a radial distance $r$ from the center of galaxy and an outer region (B) beyond $r$.
+These regions could be parts of dwarf galaxies or a solitonic core and a surrounding cloud of BEC, as shown in Ref. \citealp{2014NatPh..10..496S}.
+We first need to know the wave function to study the entanglement.

+The DM mass enclosed inside $r$ is given by \beq M_A(r)= 4\pi m\int_0^r dr' r'^2 |\psi_0(r')|^2, \eeq where $\psi_0$ is the single-particle wave function for the halo with the normalization $4\pi\int_0^\infty dr' r'^2 |\psi_0(r')|^2=N=M/m$, with $M$ being the total halo mass.
+Because in the SFDM model, all DM particles are in a single wave function, $\psi_0$ is enough for the current calculation.
+We expect the dominant contribution of the entanglement $S_E$ to be concentrated on the boundary region between region A and region B, as usual.
+However, in this paper, we do not separately consider the boundary effect.